cyrilzakka/Halo/src/chapter_1.md

 We should now be good to go! 🤗

+> If you prefer to skip the setup and jump straight to the code, you can find the [full code below](#full-code)

 ## Ring Session Manager
 First, we'll create a `RingSessionManager` class that handles all the ring communication.
 This class will be responsible for:
 - Scanning for nearby rings